TheStig294/among-us-randomat-2.0/README.md

 Play the Among Us drip music\
 \
 _randomat_amongus_traitor_cap_ - Default: 0 -\
-Max number of traitors, set to 0 to disable
+Max number of traitors, set to 0 to disable and instead use the original formula from Among Us

 ## Credits